Therapist Vs. Psychologist: Which One Is Right For You?

 The approach to therapy a therapist uses depends on their expertise.

-In contrast, behavioral therapists use what’s known as the behavioral approach.
-With this approach to therapy and counseling, therapists provide clients tools to change distressing behaviors.
-They do this by giving clients tools to recognize the external things that trigger those behaviors.
+In contrast, behavioral therapists use the behavioral approach.
+With this approach to therapy and counseling, therapists provide clients with tools to change distressing behaviors by helping them recognize the external things that trigger those behaviors.

 What is a psychologist?